 Compare the image above to the one below.
 This is virtually the same leaf, on the same vine.
 The difference is that I moved around so that the sun was behind the leaf in the one below.
 Can you see the HUGE difference between the two images?

-I also added one of my new, soon-to-be-released Bokeh Texture overlays to the image below for some added pop.
+I also added one of my new Bokeh Texture overlays pack to the image below for some added pop.
 I’ll tell you more about that later!

 Here are four more examples, two with backlighting and two without.
 See if you can spot the differences.